plantgenomicslab/BCH709/index.md

 The philosophy of 'BCH709 Introduction to Bioinformatics' is to teach researchers basic concepts, skills, and tools for working with data so that student can get their own bioinformatics work done without pain.
 This illustrates the concept of bioinformatics analysis and Next Generation Sequencing for genomics including hands-on bioinformatics, understanding genomics through bioinformatics, use of command-line in multiple platforms, use of command-line tools to analyze sequencing data, and connecting to and using cloud computing.

+> ## Class Schedule
+> MonWed 9:00AM - 10:15AM
+> Aug 24, 2020 - Dec 18 2020
+{: .prereq}

+> ## Modes of Instruction
+> Response to COVID-19, BCH709 will offer Alternative HyFlex course model.
+>
+> **Alternative HyFlex**: Course originally scheduled to be delivered in-person, but will have attendance adjustments so students will alternate in-person and remote participation.
+Students will receive communication directly from their instructors with specifics.
+Fully remotely participation by students can be accommodated for those with extenuating circumstances.
+>
+> **In addition, we will provide recorded video for everyone.**
+{: .callout}

 > ## Class Room location
 > Classroom was changed to Fleischmann Agriculture Building room 234 (FA234)
 > ![Classroom location](./fig/classroom_location2.png){: width="50%" height="50%"}